 A portion of Richard Mason’s land was resumed by the Government and in 1884 a dam was constructed on part of his original selection.
 It became known locally as Mason’s Dam.

 Three weeks of repairs to the bridge were completed in July 1891 by contractors Donaldson and Moore at a cost of £6.
 In 1909 ganger Henry Berlin gravelled the bridge.
-In 1924 it was reportedly in a dangerous condition so minor repairs were done to the bridge and work was done on the drain as well as the removal of noxious weeds on the surrounding land.
+In 1924 it was reportedly in a dangerous condition, so minor repairs were done to the bridge, work was done on the drain and noxious weeds were removed on the surrounding land.
 Three chains of metalling and boxing work was completed in 1928 and and there were more repairs in 1934.
-More maintenance work would certainly have been carried out in the ensuing years between then and 1966, when the bridge was damaged by flooding and the concrete pipes that are in place today at Mason’s Gully were installed.
+More maintenance work would certainly have been carried out in the ensuing years between then and 1966 when the bridge was damaged by flooding, and the concrete pipes that are in place today at Mason’s Gully were installed.

-On the north side of the bridge there was a large flat, well grassed area that naturally lent itself for use as a cricket field and a batsman could belt a six without fear of hitting neighbouring properties.
+On the north side of the bridge there was a large flat, well grassed area that naturally lent itself for use as a cricket field.
+A batsman could belt a six without fear of hitting neighbouring properties.

 On the south side of the bridge the vacant land became known as “Itchy Park”.
 The reason given for this name has various explanations, from the presence of bird lice (due to the area being popular for nesting Magpies) to referring to a lovers’ tryst (as this was also a popular meeting place).